cosmos/cosmos-sdk/cmd/gaia/testnets/README.md

 ### Increase deposit

 In order for a proposal to be broadcasted to the network, the amount deposited must be above a `minDeposit` value (default: `10 steak`).
-If the proposal you previously created didn't meet this requirement, you can still rise the total amount deposited to make it valid.
-Once the minimum deposit is reached, proposal enters voting period:
+If the proposal you previously created didn't meet this requirement, you can still increase the total amount deposited to activate it.
+Once the minimum deposit is reached, the proposal enters voting period:

 ```bash
 gaiacli gov deposit \